Gopalswamy Doraiswamy Naidu

-G. D. Naidu (Gopalaswamy Doraiswamy Naidu) (23 March 1893 – 4 January 1974) was an Indian inventor and engineer who is referred to as the "Edison of India" and "the wealth creator of Coimbatore".
+G. D. Naidu (Gopalaswamy Doraiswamy Naidu) (23 March 1893 – 4 January 1974) was an Indian technical redesigner and industrial pioneer who transformed imported technologies into practical and affordable innovations for India.
+He is referred to as one of "the wealth creators of Coimbatore".
 He is credited with the manufacture of the first electric motor in India.
 His contributions were primarily industrial but also spanned the fields of electrical, mechanical, agricultural (hybrid cultivation) and automobile engineering.
 Naidu developed an independently internal combustion four stroke engine.
 He had only primary education but excelled as a versatile genius.
 He is also known as "Miracle Man".

 Personal life

-G.D.
-Naidu was born at Kalangal, Coimbatore on 23 March 1893 in Madras Presidency, British India.
-He was the son of a farmer.
+G.D Naidu was born on 23 March 1893 in a Telugu agrarian family at Kalangal, Coimbatore, Madras Presidency, British India.
 His childhood years were spent getting in trouble at school.
-He disliked attending classes.
+He disliked attending All classes.

 Early life

 Naidu obtained work as a server in a hotel in Coimbatore with the intention of saving money to buy a motorcycle.
 After getting the vehicle he spent time dismantling and re-assembling it, and later became a mechanic.
 He began his transport business in 1920, with the purchase of an automobile coach.
 He drove it between Pollachi and Palani.
 In a few years, his Universal Motor Service (UMS) owned the most efficient fleet of public transport vehicles in the country.
 In 1937, the first motor to be produced in India was brought out from G. D. Naidu's factory – NEW (National Electric Works) at Peelamedu, Coimbatore.